helios2003/InstaCache/README.md

 ## Introduction
 This project aims to implement a thread safe in memory cache with an option to choose the algorithm one wishes to implement for cache insertion and cache eviction policy.

-The algorithms implmented are listed below:
+There are few standard algorithms that have been implemented and few that are use case specific.

+### Standard Cache Eviction Policies
 - FIFO (First In First Out)
 - LIFO (Last In First Out)
+- LFU (Least Frequently Used)
 - LRU (Least Recently Used)

-- LFU (Least Frequently Used)
+### Custom Cache Eviction Policies
+- TTL (Time to Live)
+- RR (Random Replacement Strategy)

 ## Getting started
 - Create a fork or clone the repository directly using the command: